MatthiasGi/kampanile3/README.md

 /usr/bin/lwrespawn /usr/bin/GrandOrgue
 ```

-Think about activating an autologin and configuring GrandOrgue to listen to the
+Think about activating an autologin through `sudo raspi-config` and configuring
-MIDI-ports you want to use.
+GrandOrgue to listen to the MIDI-ports you want to use.